bryanbraun/bryanbraun.github.io/_posts/2023-06-06-the-stories-we-tell-ourselves.md

 > “If you worship money and things — if they are where you tap real meaning in life — then you will never have enough.
 Never feel you have enough.
 It’s the truth.
 Worship your own body and beauty and sexual allure and you will always feel ugly, and when time and age start showing, you will die a million deaths before they finally plant you...
 Worship power — you will feel weak and afraid, and you will need ever more power over others to keep the fear at bay.
 Worship your intellect, being seen as smart — you will end up feeling stupid, a fraud, always on the verge of being found out.”

 These values seem so obviously bad that we'd never think of ourselves adopting them.
 Me?
-Worshiping money?
-Never!
+Worshiping power?

 The problem is that these values slowly form without us even realizing it.
 David Foster Wallace continues: